NoorMajdoub/Challenge/README.md

 In this challenge, the goal is to implement mechanisms that balance these two sources of information.
 Node features are manually corrupted, while graph connectivity encodes contextual relationships that may either reinforce or contradict a node's individual features.

-Participants must adapt GNN models—using techniques such as **neighborhood sampling** and **aggregation**—to learn when to trust the node embedding, when to trust the neighborhood, and how to effectively combine both in order to perform node classification on the given dataset.
+Participants must adapt GNN models using techniques such as **neighborhood sampling** and **aggregation** to learn when to trust the node embedding, when to trust the neighborhood, and how to effectively combine both in order to perform node classification on the given dataset.

 ### ⚠️ Critical Constraint